-Conner, a Republican, was the representative for Iowa's 10th congressional district from 1907 to 1909.
+Conner was the representative for Iowa’s 10th congressional district and was a Republican.
+He served from 1907 to 1909.

 From Dec 1900 to Mar 1909, Conner missed 270 of 780 roll call votes, which is 34.6%.
 This is on par with the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.